siorpaes/kubesnooper/README.md

 The first step is to collect all data sent to the Custom Kube printers.
 Usually printers IP addresses are static and set once and forever.

 To find all IPs use the well known nmap tool as follows:

     nmap -sn 192.168.1.0/24

+This for example is the mapping of my printers:

 * 192.168.1.50       Stampante Bar
 * 192.168.1.100      PC cassa